abstractdev/react-challenge/README.md

 ## Date library

+- date-fns
   - Most downloads in npmtrends https://npmtrends.com/date-fns-vs-dayjs-vs-luxon-vs-moment
   - Momentjs has the most, but its use is discouraged by the Momentjs team and is considered legacy at this point in time.

 ## Axios vs fetch